Literary fiction is also known as serious fiction, though personally I dislike both terms.

-If you go into a bookstore, you can usually tell the genre novels from the literary ones instantly.
+Go into a bookstore and you can usually tell the genre novels from the literary ones instantly.
 Here’s how…

-Whereas the genre novels have eye-catching covers – handsome men on the romances, dripping blood on the horror novels - literary novels are more subtle, more “arty.”
+The genre novels have eye-catching covers – handsome men on the romances, dripping blood on the horror novels.
+Literary novels are more subtle, more “arty.”

-Literary books sometimes have stickers on the cover, too, saying that the novel was short listed for the Booker Prize or won the Orange Prize or something similar.
+Literary novels sometimes have stickers on the cover, too, saying that the book was short listed for the Booker Prize (or something similar).

-Literary books, on the other hand, usually appear in hardback form first (or else as a “trade paperback,” which is the same size as a hardback but has a soft cover)... and then in standard paperback a year later.
+Literary fiction usually appears in hardcover form first.
+Or else as a “trade paperback,” which is the same size as a hardback but has a soft cover.
+And then in standard paperback a year later.

 The titles of commercial fiction tend to be more direct and encapsulate perfectly what the novel is about…